-- The methodology for classifying financial instruments into fair value levels as defined by IFRS 13 and its periodic backtesting process; - The assessment of the risk of uncertainty on the valuation linked to the use of valuation models: we verified the existence of a cartography of the models, and we appreciated the documentation relating to the quantification of the risk of uncertainty linked the use of these models; - The independent verification of valuation parameters: we notably analyzed the relevance of the data sources used with regard to the general principles of valuation of a Mark-to-Market and we assessed the respect of the hierarchy of these sources; - The determination of fair value adjustments: we notably analyzed the relevance of the methodologies implemented, carried out an analytical review of the impacts and examined the reconciliation with the accounting data.
-We relied on our valuation experts to proceed, based on samples, to: - Analysis of the documentation by Dexia Crédit Local of the assessment of the risk of uncertainty around the use of valuation models; - Analysis of the relevance of the valuation parameters used; - The independent valuation review using our own models.
+- valuation models; - Analysis of the relevance of the valuation parameters used; - The independent valuation review using our own models.
 We have examined the system for calculating and exchanging collateral on derivative instruments and have analyzed the main calculation differences with the counterparties for these instruments in order to confirm our assessment of the reliability of the valuations of Dexia Crédit Local.
 Finally, we examined the information published in the appendix to the consolidated financial statements relating to the valuation of financial instruments with regard to the requirements of IFRS 13.

-Documentation and effectiveness of the hedging relationships (We refer to the notes 1.1.10, 1.1.11, 4.1, 5.3 et 7.7 in the notes to the Consolidated Financial Statements)

-In conducting its financing activities, Dexia Crédit Local has decided to cover the risk of change in fair value or change in cash-flows of its assets and liabilities by using hedging
+Key Audit Matter How our audit addressed the key audit matter In conducting its financing activities, Dexia Crédit Local has decided to cover the risk of change in fair value or change in cash-flows of its assets and liabilities by using hedging derivatives.
 Dexia does not apply IFRS 9 but has chosen to continue to apply IAS 39 for all of its hedging relationships.
-The designation of a hedging relationship is defined by IAS 39 - Financial Instruments: Recognition and Measurement, in particular the following conditions must be

-- the documentation of the characteristics of the hedged item, of the hedging instrument, and of the type of hedging relationship designated; - The framework for the use of hedge accounting with the performance of retrospective and prospective tests; - Recording ineffectiveness in the income statement.
+The designation of a hedging relationship is defined by IAS 39 - Financial Instruments: Recognition and Measurement, in particular the following conditions must be met: - the documentation of the characteristics of the hedged item, of the hedging instrument, and of the type of hedging relationship designated; - The framework for the use of hedge accounting with the performance of retrospective and prospective tests; - Recording ineffectiveness in the income statement.
 At December 31, 2019, outstanding hedging derivatives amounted to EUR 1,378 million in assets, and EUR 19,184 million in liabilities.
 These derivatives generate negative hedge accounting net income of EUR 219 million.
 As indicated in note 1.1.1.2 of the appendices, Dexia Crédit Local considers that, in the current market situation, and following clarifications from the IASB on the accounting impacts of the reform "Reform of reference interest rates"), the IBOR reform does not call into question at December 31, 2019 its existing hedging relationships documented in accordance with IAS 39.
 Due to the significant nature of the impacts in the consolidated accounts of Dexia Crédit Local, we consider that the documentation and the effectiveness of the hedging relationships is a key point of the audit.
 We have assessed the design of the internal control system and the governance related to the documentation and the effectiveness testing of the hedging relationships.
-In our audit work we have focused on:

-- the documentation of the hedging relationships; - the identification of the hedged portfolios and hedging instruments; - the process to perform the effectiveness tests supporting the hedging relationships designated over time; - the principles of derecognition of hedging relationships.
-Our work on the outstanding relationships at closing date focused on the following: - the reconciliation of the outstanding amounts per management accounting with the outstanding amounts per financial accounting; - the review of the effectiveness tests and the recording of the related inefficiency; - the analytical review of the variation of ineffectiveness over the year.

-We have involved our hedge accounting specialists to, based on a sample:

-- assess if the methodologies and the documentation of hedging relationships are compliant with IAS 39; - review the documentation related to the dealing of derivatives with the market when back-to-back hedging relationships are entered between Group entities
+In our audit work we have focused on: the documentation of the hedged portfolios and hedging instruments; the process to perform the effectiveness tests supporting the hedging relationships designated over time; the principles of derecognition of hedging relationships.
+Our work on the outstanding relationships at closing date focused on the following: the reconciliation of the outstanding amounts per management accounting with the outstanding amounts per financial accounting; the review of the effectiveness tests and the recording of the year.
+We have involved our hedge accounting specialists to, based of a sample: assess if the methodologies and the documentation of hedging relationships are compliant with IAS 39; review the documentation related to the dealing of derivatives with the market when back-to-back hedging relationships are entered between Group entities.
 In addition, we have assessed if the methodology applied by Dexia Crédit Local complies with the IFRS standards on the accounting treatment of hedging relationships when a sale of a hedged instrument occurs.
-We have also assessed the accounting impacts related to the termination of hedging relationships or allocation of hedging instruments to new
+We have also assessed the accounting impacts related to the termination of hedging relationships.

-Finally, we have examined the information included in the notes of the Consolidated Financial Statements relating to the risks arising from the hedging relationships on behalf of Group's entities
+Group's entities.